ciscoheat/superforms-web/src/routes/concepts/enhance/+page.md

 ### resetForm

-Since we're binding the fields to `$form`, a html form reset (clearing all fields in DOM) won't have any effect, so in Superforms, resetting means _going back to the initial state of the form data_, usually the contents of `form` in `PageData`.
-This may not be exactly what you needed, in which case you can use [an event](/concepts/events) to clear the form instead.
+Since we're binding the fields to `$form`, a html form reset (clearing all fields in DOM) won't have any effect, so in Superforms, resetting means _going back to the initial state of the form data_, which usually is the form data in `PageData`.
+This may not be exactly what you want, in which case you can use [an event](/concepts/events) to clear the form instead.

 ## When to change the defaults?

 Quite rarely!
 If you have a single form on the page and nothing else is causing the page to invalidate, you'll probably be fine as it is.
-For <a href="/concepts/multiple-forms">multiple forms</a> on the same page, you can use `options.id` to prevent forms from reacting on `$page`, instead of setting `applyAction` to `false`.
+For <a href="/concepts/multiple-forms">multiple forms</a> on the same page, use `options.id` to prevent forms from reacting on `$page`, instead of setting `applyAction` to `false`.

 ## Differences from SvelteKit's use:enhance